agrikatheprogrammer/CS146/EC/TopologicalSort/README.md

 The resulting order is:  [30, 10, 14, 12, 13, 11, 7, 8, 6, 9, 50, 90].
 30 (0 indegree node) is pushed first and explored til end of path (30, 10, 14, 12, 13, 11).
 Then, 7 (0 indegree node) is pushed and explored til end of path with its neighbors (50, 8) being explored in order of indegree (7, 8, 6, 9, 50).
 Finally, last node 9 with 0 indegree is explored (having 10 as a neighbor but it has already been explored) and pushed.

 ## Conclusion
-Both algorithms produce the same topological ordering, but they traverse the graph differently.
+Both algorithms produce different topological ordering because they traverse the graph differently.
 Kahn's algorithm uses a queue and is more iterative, while DFS is recursive and uses a stack.